fabmob/standard-covoiturage/standard-covoiturage_specification.md

 transport operator website or app.
 The booking feed mechanism relies on an [Open ID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) identity layer where the Provider is the MaaS platform, subsequently referred to as "MaaS connect".
+See section [TODO ref]() for further information.

 A transport operator offering booking by deep link MUST accept authentification via "MaaS connect".

-A MaaS platform SHOULD provide a "Maas Connect" identity layer in order to get back information on booking events happening on the platform of the transport operator.
+A MaaS platform SHOULD provide a "MaaS Connect" identity layer in order to get back information on booking events happening on the platform of the transport operator.
 In that case, it also MUST provide an API endpoint matching the `POST /booking_events` specification.
+Moreover, the passenger MUST be authenticated using MaaS Connect at the time of the redirection to allow the booking feed.

 The booking feed flow starts as soon as a booking is created.
 It sends booking data back to the MaaS platform.
 It allows the MaaS platform to support